 While much is made of Frankenstein’s* loathesome visage, it is more complicated in Mary Shelley’s Frankenstein, Or, The Modern Prometheus (Dark Horse, 2008).
 His creator had attempted to make Frankenstein beautiful and part of the horror comes from the contrast between the beauty of Frankenstein’s parts and the wrongness of his totality (56).
 Similarly, Lemongrab gets much of his horror from his totality of wrongness.
 By itself, his voice is not terrible, certainly not worse than other characters in the show, but his shrieking is shuddersome.
 His affect is all wrong—laughing with little expression, but much distorted head-jiggling.
 He is lonesome, but poorly-socialized and punitive, threatening characters with “one million years dungeon,” “reconditioning,” and electrical shocks.
 Lemongrab also has a penchant for threatening to eat other characters—or demanding that they prepare themselves as food for him.
 He can unhinge his lemony jaw.
 Without any guidance but his “lemon-heart,” his relationship tohimself and the world is ill-formed.

 And though I’d shelve him in the same aisle as Frankenstein, Lemongrab is harder for me to sympathize with than the Frankenstein of the book or the films.
 In part, that’s because the book reflects Frankenstein’s perspective.
 We see the cruelty, the shunning and the pain it causes him.
 In the films, the idea of a man created from disparate human parts is indeed disturbing, but, again, the cruelty towards him is terrible.
 In the book, Frankenstein, we are with the creature as he peers into a cottage from the outside and sympathize with his longing to join the people inside.
 In Frankenstein (1931), we see his first tentative steps and his wonder at the sun and feel the wonder with him.
-In Adventure Time, we first see the Earl of Lemongrab as he dismounts his lemon camel, enters Princess Bubblegum’s castle and screams, “This castle is in unacceptable condition!”
+Karloff’s Frankenstein is, in many ways, the best of toddlers—his curiosity, his delight, his desire to be loved, his trust.
+Lemongrab is the worst in toddlers, the rigidity, the rudimentary empathy, the inability to articulate his needs, the screaming and shrieking.
+And in Adventure Time, we first see the Earl of Lemongrab as he dismounts his lemon camel, enters Princess Bubblegum’s castle and screams, “This castle is in unacceptable condition!”

 Lemongrab takes over the Candy Kingdom because a de-aged Princess Bubblegum is now too young to rule, and Lemongrab is next in line to the throne.
 “It’s complicated,” Bubblegum explains to Finn, before agreeing that the only solution is to pull pranks on Lemongrab until he leaves.
 He tries to understand the pranks as humor, laughing with, again, disturbing, desperate jiggling, but sentences the candy people to “one million years dungeon.”
 But Lemongrab has also come to the castle seeking companionship.
 Like Frankenstein, Lemongrab is lonely and that drives almost all his action.
 This is made explicit in, “You Made Me.”
 Paralleling Frankenstein peering into the cottage, Lemongrab is caught standing in the bedrooms of various candy people and staring at them while they sleep.
 He tells Princess Bubblegum: “I am the Earl of Nothing….Castle Lemongrab has no citizens.
 You have excess candies.
 You must donate.
 Donate!”